Apply for a short overseas program

-- Prepare to apply at least 6 months before the program starts.
-Visit the Global Lounge to chat to us and have your questions about the programs answered.
+- Prepare to apply at least 6 months before the program starts

-- Follow the steps below to complete the Overseas Short Program Form and associated requirements.
+- Follow the steps below to complete the Overseas Short Program Application

 Step 1 – Online Credit Approval - SOMSAS

-- If you require clarification about your degree structure and subject requirements, please see the ASSC or SHE College Client Services representative in the Library via the ASK La Trobe counter.
+- If you require clarification about your degree structure and subject requirements, please contact ASK La Trobe.

-Please Note, if you need to follow up on the status of your SOMSAS application, please submit a question through Ask La Trobe online with all the necessary details.
+- If you need to follow up on the status of your SOMSAS application, please submit an enquiry through ASK La Trobe with all the necessary details.

 Step 2 - Confirmation of Participation in Short Program

 Register and confirm your participation in the short program directly with the program provider.
 Keep a copy of your confirmation document to add to your online application in Step 4.

 - If you are applying for an exchange place at a partner university, you will then need to contact La Trobe Abroad to be nominated.